 - Long-term use of PPIs seems beneficial in reducing the frequency of repeated dilatations.

 - Malignant strictures will require either surgical excision (oesophagectomy) or palliative management with an oesophageal stent.

 - The symptoms of Plummer-Vinson syndrome may respond to correcting iron deficiency.

 - The management of eosinophilic oesophagitis includes steroids and dilation of the oesophagus.

 - Complete obstruction of food can occur.
 Any such obstructed food can be removed at endoscopy.
 Barium studies must not be performed if complete obstruction is suspected.

 - Dilatation can cause bleeding or perforation, although spontaneous perforation of webs or rings is rare.

-- Paterson Brown-Kelly syndrome is associated with risk of malignant change (post-cricoid carcinoma) but it seems that correction of the iron deficiency reverses both the disease and the risk.
-In Northern Sweden, where the risk in women has been traditionally very high, correction of deficiency has had a beneficial effect on both Paterson Brown-Kelly syndrome and post-cricoid carcinoma.
+- Plummer-Vinson syndrome is associated with risk of malignant change (post-cricoid carcinoma) but it seems that correction of the iron deficiency reverses both the disease and the risk.
+In Northern Sweden, where the risk in women has been traditionally very high, correction of deficiency has had a beneficial effect on both Plummer-Vinson syndrome and post-cricoid carcinoma.